What happens to the investments if a stockbroker becomes bankrupt?

 Funds

-Funds, on the other hand, are held directly by the stockbrokers on behalf of their clients.
-SEBI requires stockbrokers to hold the client funds in a separate client pool account.
+Funds, on the other hand, are held directly by stockbrokers on behalf of their clients.
+SEBI requires stockbrokers to hold client funds in a separate client pool account.
 The stockbroker can only use these funds for investments and trades made by their clients.